pwm/s-flow/readme.md

 ## Why

-Have you ever named a variable, object property or database field *"status"* or *"state"*?
-If yes then read on...
+If you ever named a variable, object property or database field *"status"* or *"state"* then read on...

 #### Claim #1: